 Job Outlook and Salary Information

-According to the BLS, employment of librarians, including media specialists, is expected to grow by 7% from 2012 to 2022.
-This is slower-than-average growth compared to all occupations.
-Additionally, the BLS reported that librarians made a median annual salary of $55,690 as of May 2013.
+According to the BLS, employment of librarians, including media specialists, is expected to grow as fast as the average from 2018 to 2028.
+Additionally, the BLS reported that librarians made a mean annual salary of $61,530 as of May 2018.

 Media specialists who work in school libraries may require a teaching certification or experience in education, as they instruct students on research methods or multimedia, and work with teachers to incorporate media into curricula.
 In public libraries, media specialists may help visitors find resources, teach about media or work in acquisitions.
 This position requires at least a bachelor's degree; sometimes a master's degree or certification is necessary.